CrisCariqueo/Mindfull_Monkey-uxd/README.md

 📄 **[Low-Fi Wireframes – Mindful Monkey (PDF)](docs/wireframe-Mindful_Monkey.pdf)**
 PDF version of the entire initial wireframe set, covering all main interface screens from the early design phase.

-**As the design evolved, the student benefits section was removed.** The focus shifted toward vocational tests, detailed degree information, random exploration features, and degree program comparison tools. *(This evolution is detailed in the next section).*
+**As the design evolved, new UI elements were included.** The focus shifted towards an increased detachment from the reference material and enhancing ease of use.
 ---

 ## 7. Surface